What do expats find most challenging?

 - What should I pack when moving to Ducos?

-- Will I be able to find a job in Ducos?
+- Will I save money living in Ducos?

 - What are healthcare services like in Ducos?